GENERAL and Charity ENTRIES ARE COMPLETELY SOLD OUT for 2022 – THANKS TO ALL OF OUR SWIMMERS FOR YOU CONTINUED SUPPORT FOR CHILLSWIM EVENTS!

 Get a charity place, raise money and use the power of your swimming to help fund specialist, 1-1 lessons for children with disabilities across the UK.

 Because we believe everyone should have the opportunity to learn to swim and fall in love with the water.

-Click the button below for more info and to get your Level Water Charity Entry at a Reduced Entry Fee;
+Click the button below for more info and to get your Level Water Charity Entry at a Reduced Entry Fee (SOLD OUT);

 COMPETITOR INFORMATION & START LISTS